floriandejonckheere/thalariond/LDAP.md

 dc: mydomain.com
 ```

-Perform a search with base DN `dc=mydomain.com,ou=Mail,dc=thalarion,dc=be` to list all vmails and aliases of the managed domain.
+Perform a search with base DN `dc=mydomain.com,ou=Mail,dc=thalarion,dc=be` to list all accessible vmails and aliases of the managed domain.
 Scope is ignored.
 Only the `mail` attribute (the part before the '@') can be used for filtering.
 Multiple filter conditions are not supported.

 ```
 dn: mail=admin,dc=mydomain.com,ou=Mail,dc=thalarion,dc=be